Serving South Carolina and Pennsylvania

 In his time off duty, Officer Roberson enjoys spending time with his wife, Catanna and their family, watching TV and movies, woodworking, and camping.

-Contact NET - explore how to join our mission
+Contact NET to connect with our team.

 Copyright © 2026 Intersections Wellness - All Rights Reserved.